GIB-Organization/gib-docs/src/guide/steps/step3.md

 # Select Offer

-This is the [third step](https://insurance.inovola-stage.com/insuranceOffers/) you can sort filter and select third party liability or comprehensive insurance offer.
+This is the third step <!--[third step](https://insurance.inovola-stage.com/insuranceOffers/)--> you can sort filter and select third party liability or comprehensive insurance offer.

 - Note: You can select the offer only when you are logged in.